Digibell - The Next Generation Cat Bell

-)-- Digibell, launching on Kickstarter in February 2018, is a digital cat bell that solves the problems faced by cat owners who use traditional bells - that they simply don’t work.
+Digibell, launching on Kickstarter in February 2018, is a digital cat bell that solves the problems faced by cat owners who use traditional bells - that they simply don’t work.
+Digibell is a unique product in the pet wearables marketplace, reducing cleanup for cat owners and reducing the impact on wildlife made by domestic cats.

 Joe Hemmings, one of the founders of Digibell spotted the problem with traditional bells in the spring of 2016.
 “Our cat loves to go outside and hunt.
 We had tried everything we could think of to stop him catching so many birds.
 He had multiple bells hanging off his collar at one point, but nothing worked,” Joe says.
 “I thought, this is a problem that must have a solution, but I could find nothing.
 Six months later the Digibell was born.”